FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-The arbitration and traitor tracking process follows {the} same approach {of} CREAMS-I and is thus omitted here.

-Similarly, we summarize the scheme CREAMS-II at the end of this section.
-The owner rents the cloud's resources for media sharing, then the owner and the cloud execute \textbf{Part 1}{, as shown in Fig. \ref{fig:5}.} Suppose the $k$-th user makes a request indicating that he wants to access one of the owner’s media content $\mathbf{m}$.
-After the $k$-th user is authorized by the owner, the entities execute \textbf{Part 2}{, as shown in Fig. \ref{fig:6}.}
+{The whole FairCMS-II scheme is summarized as follows.
+First, suppose an owner rents the cloud's resources for media sharing, the owner and the cloud execute \textbf{Part 1} as shown in Fig. \ref{fig:5}.
+Then, suppose the $k$-th user makes a request indicating that he/she wants to access one of the owner’s media content $\mathbf{m}$, the entities execute \textbf{Part 2} after the $k$-th user is authorized by the owner as shown in Fig. \ref{fig:6}.
+Finally, the arbitration and traitor tracing process follows the same approach of FairCMS-I and is thus omitted here.}

-{The owner-side efficiency and scalability manifestations of CREAMS-II are directly inherited from CERAMS-I, and the achievement of the three security goals of CREAMS-II is also shown in Sec.~\ref{Achieving}.} Comparing to CERAMS-I, it is easy to see that in CREAMS-II the cloud's overhead is increased considerably due to the introduction of {re-encryption operations and homomorphic operations on the ciphertext} of the media content, which means it will cost more for the owner on renting the cloud's resources.
-And we regard this as the trade-off between security and cost.
-In actual use, these two schemes can be selected according to different security requirements. {The flexibility of choice in cloud-side efficiency also constitutes one of the prominent advantages of our work.}
+{The owner-side efficiency and scalability performance of FairCMS-II are directly inherited from FairCMS-I,} and the achievement of the three security goals of FairCMS-II is also shown in Section~\ref{Achieving}.
+Comparing to FairCMS-I, {it is easy to see that in FairCMS-II the cloud's overhead is increased considerably due to the adoption of re-encryption operations and homomorphic operations on the ciphertext of the media content,} which means it will cost more for the owner on renting the cloud's resources. {We regard this as the trade-off between security and cost.
+In actual use, the two proposed schemes can be selected according to different security requirements.} {The flexibility of choice in cloud-side efficiency also constitutes one of the prominent advantages of our work.}

-We emphasize that the joint decryption and fingerprinting operation can also be transferred to users.
-That is, in \textbf{Part 2}, the cloud can send $\{E^2_{PK_{U_k}}(\mathbf{c})\}$ to the $k$-th user instead of calculating $E^1_{PK_{U_k}}(\mathbf{m}^k)$ in the ciphertext domain.
-Subsequently, the $k$-th user needs to decrypt $\{E^1_{PK_{U_k}}(\mathbf{c})\}$ with his own private key, and then performs joint decryption and fingerprinting operation with his personal D-LUT, which is obtained from the cloud as in CERAMS-I. In this case, some of the overhead is transferred from the cloud to the user.
+We emphasize that the joint decryption and fingerprinting operation can also be transferred to users. {That is, in \textbf{Part 2}, the cloud can send $\{E^1_{PK_{U_k}}(\mathbf{c})\}$ to the $k$-th user instead of calculating $E^1_{PK_{U_k}}(\mathbf{m}^k)$ in the ciphertext domain.} Subsequently, the $k$-th user needs to decrypt $\{E^1_{PK_{U_k}}(\mathbf{c})\}$ with his/her own private key, and then performs joint decryption and fingerprinting operation with his/her personal D-LUT, {which can be obtained from the cloud as in FairCMS-I.} In this case, some of the overhead is transferred from the cloud to the user.
 In general, it is recommended that the cloud performs the joint decryption and fingerprinting operation in the ciphertext domain {so as to take full advantage of the power of the cloud.}